florianLopitaux/Victory-Road-Tracker/api/services.md

 ### GET

 > - /character  -- get all characters.
-> - /character/{name}  -- get a specific character by it's name.
+> - /character/{name}  -- get a specific character by its name.
 > - /character/element/{value} -- get all characters of a specific element (possible values : earth, fire, wind, wood).

 <br/>

 > - /hissatsu  -- get all hissatsu
-> - /hissatsu/{name}  -- get a specific hissatsu by it's name.
+> - /hissatsu/{name}  -- get a specific hissatsu by its name.
 > - /hissatsu/element/{value}  -- get all hisstatsu of a specific element (possible values : earth, fire, wind, wood).
 > - /hissatsu/type/{value}  -- get all hisstatsu of a specific type (possible values : catch, defense, offense, shoot).
 > - /hissatsu/characters/{hissatsu_name}  -- get all characters that possessing a specific hissatsu technique.